Sheffield trams to Meadowhall disrupted as overhead wire problems reported

-Sheffield trams stopped from Cricket Inn Road to Meadowhall because of overhead wires problem

-Problems with overhead wires have created havoc on the trams between Sheffield and Meadowhall today.
+Problems with overhead wires have created havoc on the trams between Sheffield and Meadowhall.

-No services have been running between Cricket Inn Road and the shopping centre, and bosses do not think they will re-start today.
+No services have been running between Cricket Inn Road and the shopping centre on Friday, and bosses do not think they will re-start until Saturday afternoon at the earliest.

-Stagecoach Supertram said: “Due to ongoing issues with the overhead power lines, there is no service between Cricket Inn Road, Meadowhall and Parkgate.
-This is likely to remain the case all day.
-Tram tickets will be accepted on First and Stagecoach buses in affected areas.
-Apologies if you are affected.”
+Stagecoach Supertram said: “Due to the ongoing issues with the overhead power lines, there is no service between Cricket Inn Rd, Meadowhall and Parkgate.
+This will remain the case until at least tomorrow (Saturday) afternoon.
+Apologies if you're affected.”

 Read More

-Note: Updated: Sheffield trams stopped from Cricket Inn Road to Meadowhall because of overhead wires problem